 In houses with forced-air heating and cooling systems, ducts are used to distribute conditioned air throughout the house.
-In a typical house, however, about 20 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.
+In a typical house, however, about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.
 The result is higher utility bills and difficulty keeping the house comfortable, no matter how the thermostat is set.

 How do you know that your home has poorly performing ducts?

 A duct system that is well-designed and properly sealed can make your home more comfortable, energy efficient, and safer.